Reducing HIV Persistence in Lymph Nodes by Interleukin-15 (IL-15) Receptor Super-agonist (N-803) in Acute HIV Infection

 Detailed Description

-This is a phase II, randomized, unblinded, controlled trial to investigate the safety, tolerability and immunomodulation effect of combining N-803 with antiretroviral therapy (ART) during acute HIV infection (AHI).
-The study will be conducted at one study site, the Thai Red Cross AIDS Research Centre (TRCARC) in Bangkok, Thailand.
+This is a phase II, randomized, unblinded, controlled trial to investigate the safety, tolerability and immunomodulation effect of combining N-803 with ART during AHI.
+The study will be conducted at the Thai Red Cross AIDS Research Centre (TRCARC)/King Chulalongkorn Memorial Hospital and the Faculty of Medicine, Chulalongkorn University in Bangkok, Thailand.

 It is hypothesized that N-803 initiated with ART during AHI, will be safe, and will lead to a reduction of HIV reservoir size in LN, demonstrated by decreased frequencies of vRNA+ and vDNA+ cells in the LNs, in comparison with ART alone.